issasalman/reading-notes/README.md

-# Who i am
+# Who I Am!
-### Hello, I'm Issa Salman mechatronics engineer I have been working as a site engineer in the solar energy field from there I decided to improve my coding skills since I believe that future technology is all about being professional coder to walk side by side with it
+### Hello, I'm Issa Salman a Mechatronics Engineer I have been working as a site engineer in the solar energy field from there I decided to improve my coding skills since I believe that future technology is all about being professional coder to walk side by side with it

 # Reading Notes
-## Table of contents
+## Website description :=
+This Repo was created to summarize every topic  I will take in this course From 102 level to 401 level.
 ## Code 102 - Intro to Software Development

 | File Name | Link |